DTJF/fbdoc/ReadMe.md

 Welcome to the *fb-doc* package.
-It's a cross-platform multifunctional tool, mainly for generating documentation from and for FreeBASIC (= FB) source code, but useful for other pruposes as well, ie. like generating header files.
+It's a cross-platform multifunctional tool, mainly for generating documentation from and for FreeBASIC (= FB) source code, but useful for other purposes as well, ie. like generating header files.
 Rather than creating the documentation output directly, *fb-doc* is designed to close the gap between FB and C syntax to allow for using any C / C++